surniaulula/wpsso/readme.txt

 = 7.1.0-dev.2 =

 (2020/04/22) Updated the plugin description, document metabox title and banner text.
-Added a new 'wpsso_get_md_options' filter.
+Fixed a possible conflict when a custom Image ID was selected in the Document SSO metabox and a custom image URL was provided by the Yoast SEO plugin.

 = 7.0.1 =